December 2, 2021

 Emerson College Los Angeles, CA

 Emerson College, Los Angeles, offers a unique atmosphere in a historical and vibrant location on Sunset Boulevard.
-The doors were opened up to students, faculty, and alumni in fields of entertainment and communications who spoke about the creative challenges of art and advocacy with Zach, Stephen and Cheryl, and invited them to return!
+The doors were opened up to students, faculty, and alumni in fields of entertainment and communications who spoke about the creative challenges of art and advocacy with Zach, Stephen, and Cheryl.

 October 10, 2019